 For the VDE-SAT downlink PL format SAT-MCS-1.50-1 and SAT-MCS-3.50-1, both the syncword size and the pilot distance is 27 symbols, and the syncword distance is 2268 symbols.
 The last preamble syncword symbol is thus located at position 26, the first pilot symbol at position 40, and the next pilot symbol at position 67.
 The location of the last pilot symbol preceding the first repeated syncword becomes 2254, and the first repeated syncword symbol is located at position 2268.
 For both these PL burst waveform formats, the last syncword is followed by 3204 symbols, including single pilot symbols.
 The last single pilot symbol is followed by 31 symbols.

 For PL burst waveform applying π/4-QPSK, 8-PSK and 16-QAM modulation, the syncword is π/4 QPSK modulated.
 Odd symbol position indexes are then mapped to symbol constellation points that are phase offset by +45 degree from the nominal QPSK symbol constellation points used for even symbol position indexes.
-This even and odd position indexes toggling rule, as described in § 1.2.9, Annex 2 and visualised in Figure 11, shall also be applied for the uniformly repeated syncword.
+This even and odd position indexes toggling rule, as described in § A2-1.2.9, and visualised in Figure A2-9, shall also be applied for the uniformly repeated syncword.
 This rule results in two different syncword modulation signal patterns for these particular PL burst waveforms when the syncword distance is an even number of symbols.

 For π/4 QPSK modulated PL burst waveforms, single pilot symbols located at odd symbol position indexes are phase offset by π/4 from the nominal QPSK symbol constellation points as all other odd symbol positioned symbols in the actual burst.